ADVICE ABOUT CYBERBULLYING/INTERNET SAFETY FROM

 If you are more technically inclined, you can do a little cyber-sleuthing of your own to provide the police and your Telecommunications Provider with more information, but NEVER try and meet someone personally who you suspect might be the cyber-bully This is best left in the hands of the legal authorities.

 If you receive and unsolicited harassing e-mail message from a cyber-bully, you can often use your mouse to right-click on the header of the offending message and choose the "Options" section of the menu.
-This will often reveal greater details about the message, such as:
+This will often reveal greater details about the message.